Hír TV: 2018: merger with Echo TV

 After the relations between Simicska and Orbán deteriorated, and Orbán's landslide re-election in the 2018 parliamentary election, Simicska was forced to close most of its media outlets, owing to serious financial difficulties.
 Magyar Nemzet published its last edition in April, and Lánchíd Rádió stopped broadcasting its daily programmes shortly thereafter.
-Although Simicska maintained ownership of Hír TV in the interim, he was eventually forced to sell the station in late July to his former business partner Zsolt Nyerges, owner of pro-government news channel Echo TV, who later subsumed the station into the Central European Press and Media Foundation holding.
+Although Simicska maintained ownership of Hír TV in the interim, he was eventually forced to sell the station in late July to his former business partner Zsolt Nyerges, who later subsumed the station into the Central European Press and Media Foundation holding.

-Although both stations maintained separate programming in the interim, Hír TV rapidly switched its editorial stance to support the Fidesz-KDNP government.
+Although both Hír TV and another pro-government news channel, Echo TV maintained separate programming in the interim, Hír TV rapidly switched its editorial stance to support the Fidesz-KDNP government.
 This returned the station to the political positions which the station supported on its launch years.
 Many anchors who worked at the station before 2015 returned, at the same time, many of the new hires from the 2015 relaunch were promptly dismissed.
-However, on April 1st, 2019, both Hír TV and Echo TV merged to form a single news station.
+However, on April 1, 2019, both Hír TV and Echo TV merged to form a single news station.
 Although the surviving entity retains the Hír TV name, most of its programming was carried over from Echo TV, as well as most of its staff and technical equipment, which is housed at the former Nap TV studios in the outskirts of Budapest.
 The station also changed its visual identity, adopting the visual style carried over from Echo TV.